MicrosoftDocs/sandbox/sandbox/snippets/101functions/storage/azure-table-storage.md

 }
 ```

-### Configuration Settings

-Create a `functions.json` file and define your binding.
+Bindings can also be declared through a configuration file.
+To do so, create a `functions.json` file and define your binding.
 This binding automatically adds the objects added to the `ICollector` to the defined table.

 ```json
 {